nathaniel-o/uc_ensemble/nso/anTODOS.md

 - [ ] carousels filter by Category as default
 - [ ] after 2 carousels,

+# 15 NOVEMBER 25

-# 12 NOVEMBER 25
+# 14 NOVEMBER 25
-- [ ] Is anything missing from UC_Queries that WP_Query includes by default ?  |  For now, only thing missing from front end are alternate images.
 - [ ] Carousel would benice to fill with alternat images
 - [ ] confirm srcset enhancement associates photos with their posts?
 - [ ] can this easily segue into loadRandomFirst functionality expand of ucOneDrinkAllImages

+- [ ] limit carousel to # 10 EXCEPT in filtered gallery context ?  |
+- [ ] Carousel : correct #  slides (hid counter for now)  |  Duplicate slides not fixed yet

+# 12 NOVEMBER 25
+- [X] Is anything missing from UC_Queries that WP_Query includes by default ?  |  For now, only thing missing from front end are alternate images.
 # 11 NOVEMBER 25
 - [X} Add "Home" to logo in navbar.

-- [ ] limit carousel to # 10 EXCEPT in filtered gallery context ?  |
-- [ ] Carousel : correct #  slides (hid counter for now)  |  Duplicate slides not fixed yet

 # 10 NOVEMBER 25
 - [X] Images should have Title Only for captions (just hide the Alt Text)